 Written by cultural theorist and self-confessed practitioner Felicia Lamar, the book occupies a deliberately ambiguous position: at once analytical and participatory, historical and intimate.
 Lamar approaches alienation chic neither as pathology nor as trend, but as an adaptive response to conditions of permanent visibility, affective demand, and political saturation.
 In this reading, alienation becomes not a refusal of the world, but a calibrated way of remaining within it.

-Blending real thinkers, imagined case studies, speculative archives, and misremembered histories, the book refuses to distinguish sharply between the factual and the plausible.
+Blending real thinkers, imagined case studies, speculative archives, and misremembered histories, the book refuses to distinguish too sharply between the factual and the plausible.
 In doing so, it advances its central claim: that alienation chic, while remaining fundamentally private, is now quietly infiltrating groups, institutions, and shared cultural languages—no manifesto required.

 Alienation Chic